didi/rdebug/doc/midi/Config_en-US.md

     Used by DiPlugin search command, pass the machine name, search for recorded traffic more accurately.

 - php

+    - bin

+        php binary file used by replayer as server.

     - deploy-path

         Set your online deploy path.
 Midi will auto redirect your deploy path to your local project path.